MmedaraJ/DiaMkpo/README.md

 # DiaMkpo
 Created a restaurant app for android.

 This app is made for a sample restaurant called "Dia Mkpo".
+Database - Google firestore
+Architecture - MVVM
+Language - Java
+Navigation - Bottom nav

+FEATURES FOR USERS
+1. Search for meals.
+2. Like a meal by double clicking a meal
+3. Access restaurant menu
+4. Access past orders
+5. Like a past order by double clicking a past orderp
+6. Use bottom navigation to navigate the app
+7. Sign in using google sign in
+8. Sign out
+9. Access list of liked meals.
+10. Change delivery address
+11. Reorder previous orders
+12. Buy a meal
+13. Rate a meal

+FEATURES FOR STAFF
+1. Search for meals
+2. Access restaurant menu
+3. Edit details of a meal
+4. Add a new meal
+5. Delete a meal
+6. Email and password sign in
+7. Sign out

 SCREENS
 1. Spalsh screen - Displays the restaurant logo